-- A. S case trials are held in about 15 more cities than are regular cases. - B. Pretrial and trial procedures are less formal in S cases. - C. The Federal Rules of Evidence (which provide many of the rules that regulate the conduct of the trial) are relaxed in S cases.
+- A. S case trials are held in about 15 more cities than regular cases. - B. Pretrial and trial procedures are less formal in S cases. - C. The Federal Rules of Evidence (which provide many of the rules that regulate the conduct of the trial) are relaxed in S cases.
 This means that the Judge can consider any evidence that is relevant. - D. There is no right of appeal to a U.S. Court of Appeals from a decision in an S case.
 If you lose your case, or lose some issues in your case, you cannot appeal the decision of the Tax Court to one of the U.S. Courts of Appeals.
 If you win your case, or win some issues in your case, the IRS cannot appeal.
-In contrast, you and/or the IRS can appeal a decision in a regular (non-S) case to a U.S. Court of Appeals. - 3.
-How do I choose S case procedures?
+In contrast, you and/or the IRS can appeal a decision in a regular (non-S) case to a U.S. Court of Appeals.

+3. How do I choose S case procedures?

-If you are filing in paper and you are using a Form 2, Petition (Simplified Form), place an X in the box on the petition form that indicates that you want your case conducted under small tax case procedures.
-If you are eFiling your petition, choose S case when prompted.
+File Form 2, Petition (Simplified Form), and place an X in the box on the petition form that indicates that you want your case conducted under small tax case procedures.